verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 	quit
 	```
 	This will print the number of reachable states out of total states.
 Note that the go command will take more than 3 minutes to complete, but likely les than 10.
 You can then verify the claim that the model has about 2^25 reachable states.
 - **differential\_testing/moved/array\_go\_results/log.txt** -> This corresponds to **Section 7** of the paper.
-On each line, there should be a series of dashes and tX (X is a number, from 0 to 4999).
+On each line, there should be a series of dashes and tX (X is a number, from 0 to 4999 or to\_gen - 1 if to\_gen was provided ).
 If there are any Comparison Failures, it means the results of the models differed.
 Note: if the Comparison Failure says "not enough ticks" (or something similar), then it is most likely indicating an installation error prevented one of the models from running correctly (probably the Haskell model).
 If you wish to double check the output of the models:
     - **differential\_testing/moved/array\_go\_gen\_files/t\*/OUTPUT\_\*.txt** -> These files will contain the output of the run of each model.
 If the tick failure occured, one of these is probably empty.
 	- **differential\_testing/moved/array\_go\_gen\_files/t\*/\*.smv** -> These files will contain the nuXmv models used.
 You can run them with nuXmv.
 	- Python Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```python3 t*_runner.py```.
 This will run the Python Model (replace * with relevant number).
 	- Haskell Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```cabal run```.
 This will run the Haskell Model.

-Note that the presence of Comparison failure in the Differential Results in **random\_haskell** is possible as the trials were randomized.
+Note that the presence of Comparison failure in the Differential Results is possible as the trials were randomized.
 This indicates a bug with one of the models (or an installation error).
-The Full test generates 5000 random trials.
+The Full test generates 5000 random trials, unless a different value is provided with to\_gen.

 ---